On land that harbors eternity,

-A journey tracing civilizations, wrapped in the finest of margins.
+A journey tracing civilization is wrapped in the finest margin.

 -

-A luxurious tour linking the classic World Heritage route with all stays at five-star hotels.
-While visiting symbols of ancient civilizations such as Abu Simbel, Luxor, and Giza, you will relax in carefully selected, high-quality spaces in each city.
-This is a seven-day Egypt itinerary of distinguished class, where grand history and refined accommodations resonate with one another.
+A luxury circuit that connects the classic World Heritage route entirely with 5-star hotels.
+While touring symbols of ancient civilizations such as Abu Simbel, Luxor, and Giza, in each city you surrender yourself to carefully selected high-quality spaces.
+This is a six-day Egypt trip endowed with prestige where grand history and refined stays resonate.

 Signature points

-From the Great Temple of Abu Simbel and the Temple of Isis on Philae Island to Luxor’s east and west banks (Karnak Temple, Luxor Temple, the Valley of the Kings, and Hatshepsut’s Mortuary Temple), and on to the three major pyramids of Giza and the Sphinx.
-This itinerary is a canonical design that neatly and comfortably stacks the "must-see" sights of Egypt.
-Because attractions are spread across the country, a route balanced between travel and sightseeing greatly enhances satisfaction.
+Abu Simbel Great Temple, the Temple of Isis on Philae Island, the east and west banks of Luxor (Karnak Temple, Luxor Temple, Valley of the Kings, Mortuary Temple of Hatshepsut), and up to the three major pyramids and the Sphinx of Giza.
+This is a classic itinerary that builds the "must-see" of Egyptian sightseeing in order, without strain.
+Because the highlights are scattered across the country, a route that balances transfers and sightseeing increases satisfaction with the trip.

-Hotels in each city are unified in a high-quality class to secure time to "reset" between sightseeing.
-Unwind the afterglow of the ruins in quiet rooms and attentive service, naturally preparing yourself for the next day’s excursions.
-In Cairo–Giza enjoy stays that let you feel close to the pyramids; in Aswan–Luxor, be enveloped by the Nile and the presence of ancient heritage.
-The hotels elevate the overall standard of the journey.
+Hotels in each city are unified at a high-quality class to secure "time to reset" between sightseeing.
+Unwind the afterglow of the ruins in quiet rooms and attentive service, naturally connecting your mind to the next day’s sightseeing.
+In Cairo–Giza enjoy a stay where you can feel the pyramids up close; in Aswan–Luxor enjoy stays enveloped by the Nile and the presence of ancient heritage.
+Hotels elevate the rank of your trip.

-Major sightseeing is guided carefully in Japanese, connecting historical context, myths, and dynastic flows into a coherent narrative.
-Local assistants support transfers and check-ins, minimizing stress even for first-time visitors.
-This tour’s luxury lies not only in saving time but in reducing moments of confusion on site, thereby increasing the density of your experiences.
+Major sightseeing is carefully guided by a Japanese-speaking guide, connecting historical background, myths, and dynastic flows into a single thread.
+Local assistants also support transfers and check-ins, minimizing stress even for first-timers.
+This luxury of the trip not only saves time but reduces the room to get lost locally, increasing the density of the experience.

 Itinerary